Oral Health

 Invisalign aligner trays are a popular alternative to traditional braces that help straighten the teeth into a better position.

 Tooth pain from sensitivity is mainly caused by reduced tooth enamel.
 Enamel protects your teeth.
-The less there is of enamel, the less protection your teeth will have.
+Less enamel means less protection for your teeth.

 Tooth sensitivity can also occur from: